tazrian-amin/OptiMeal/README.md

 # OptiMeal - Optimal Meal Ordering & Restaurant Management System

-A revolutionary budget-first food ordering system designed especially for students and young professionals who struggle with the overwhelming choices and budget constraints of traditional food delivery apps.
+A revolutionary budget-first food ordering system designed for anyone on a budget who struggles with the overwhelming choices and budget constraints of traditional food delivery apps - students, young professionals, job holders, and budget-conscious individuals.

 ## 🎯 **The Real Problem We're Solving**

-As university students, we face a daily struggle that existing food delivery apps fail to address:
+As budget-conscious individuals (students, young professionals, job holders), we face a daily struggle that existing food delivery apps fail to address:

 **The "Too Many Options" Problem:**
 - **Decision Paralysis**: Apps like FoodPanda and Pathao Food overwhelm us with hundreds of menu items